TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.13.md

 ---

-The king's daughter within [the palace] is all glorious: Her clothing is inwrought with gold.
+The princess inside is all glorious.
+Her clothing is interwoven with gold.